AlexanderDeniskin/NAV/ExcelBuffer/README.md

 ## Instalation

 1. Download file [Table50000.txt](Table50000.txt).
-2. If you want to change object id then Open file in text editor and replace all instances of the "50000" with the new object id.
+2. If you want to change object id then open file in text editor and replace all instances of the "50000" with the new object id.
 3. Import file to Nav 2017 and compile it.

 ## Examples